Skoda Fabia

 AB FAB

-Skoda's fourth generation Fabia will appeal to sensibly-minded supermini folk, thinks Jonathan Crouch.
+Skoda's fourth generation Fabia will appeal to sensibly-minded supermini folk.
+Jonathan Crouch drives it.

 Skoda's fourth generation Fabia makes up in sense and practicality for anything it might lack in dynamic looks and pin-sharp handling.
 All the latest VW Group chassis technology has finally made it to this supermini model line and the result is a very complete product indeed.